CyberQueen11/Assignment-1-oop/Answers.md

    - _Make an instance variable roles for the Employee as a List "Role"_
    - _Make a constructor which takes name, department and initialRole for the Employee class_
-   - _(add the initial role to the list in the constructor)_ make a method for adding a role
+   - _(add the initial role to the list in the constructor)_
+   - _Make a method for adding a role_
-   - _Make the toString() implementation so that it creates a String with name, department and [roles] Write a test program which confirms that you can create some employees with initial roles and that adding new roles work_
+   - _Make the toString() implementation so that it creates a String with name, department and [roles]_
+   - _Write a test program which confirms that you can create some employees with initial roles and that adding new roles work_

 4. #### If you want a removeRole(Role) method, how do you have to change the Role class?
    _hint: to remove an object from a list, the list must be able to find the object, perhaps using equals_